FDio/csit/docs/report/vpp_functional_tests/overview.rst

 Functional Tests Coverage
 -------------------------

-Following VPP functional test areas are covered in the CSIT |release| with results listed in this report:
+Following VPP functional test areas are covered in the |csit-release| with results listed in this report:

 - **DHCP - Client and Proxy** - Dynamic Host Control Protocol Client and Proxy